 Some companies make special pillows for side and back sleepers called cervical pillows, that have a dip where your head rests to enable added support for your neck.
 This may be a good option for people struggling to find the right one for their specific needs.

-These sleepers may also benefit from an additional pillow placed between their knees.
-This can help to maintain proper spinal alignment throughout the night by relieving pressure on the hips and knees.
+Side sleepers may also benefit from an additional pillow placed between their knees.
+The pillow can help to maintain proper spinal alignment throughout the night by relieving pressure on the hips and knees.

 For the most part, people agree that using a pillow while sleeping on your back is beneficial.
-Why do most agree on this?
+Why do most sleep experts agree on this?
 Let’s take a look.

 If you do not snore, many argue sleeping on your back is the best sleep position.
 With the right mattress and pillow, your back naturally aligns overnight to promote spinal health and recovery from possible stress experienced throughout the day.
 For these sleepers, the right pillow can make all the difference when it comes to comfort and quality rest.